okeidar/FirstLine/CODEGEN.md

 ### Town Management
 - The Town Hall periodically produces new peasants
 - Population is managed through a maximum cap system

+### Data Management considerations:
+    - Consider data source and ownership:
+        * Is the data likely to change?
+        * Is it used in multiple places?
+        * Should it be configurable without code changes?
+    - Options for data storage:
+        * Variables in components (for component-specific, unchanging data)
+        * Data assets (for shared, configurable data)
+        * Game instance/subsystems (for runtime, global data)
+    - Prefer external data sources when:
+        * Data needs to be modified without code changes
+        * Same data is used across multiple components
+        * Data and logic separation is important